ioantm/shop-app/README.md

-A web application built with the purpose of testing various tech stacks.
-The frontend is built with React/Redux/Flow and is powered by a Express node backend.
-Rest API is replaced by Graphql.
+A web application built with the purpose of testing various libraries.
+The frontend is built using React/Redux/Flow and a couple of auxiliary libs.
+On the backend is used Express, initial REST API was replaced by Graphql.